phalcon/documentation/docs/application-micro.md

 **Router object**

-You can also create a [Phalcon\Mvc\Router][mvc-router] object, setting the routes there and then injecting it in the dependency injection container.
+Alternatively, you can create a [Phalcon\Mvc\Router][mvc-router] object, define the routes, and then inject it into the dependency injection container.

 ```php
 <?php